kiviktnm/decman/docs/README.md

 Each module is uniquely identified by its `name`.

 Remember to add modules to decman.
 Modules are added to a list to preserve deterministic execution order for hooks.
+Modules added first will be executed first.

 ```py
 import decman